RTE star slams Kevin Bakhurst for ‘public execution’ of Ryan Tubridy

 ‘Last week’s public execution of a person that has served this country so well is nothing short of disgraceful’

-Hotelier and presenter John Brennan has publicly slammed RTÉ director general Kevin Bakhurst for his role in the “public execution” of Ryan Tubridy this is “nothing short of disgraceful”.
+Hotelier and presenter John Brennan has publicly slammed RTÉ director general Kevin Bakhurst for his role in the “public execution” of Ryan Tubridy that was “nothing short of disgraceful”.

 Brennan, one of the two brothers who host the popular RTE show ‘At Your Service’ who had previously come out in staunch defence of Tubridy penned a no-holds barred open letter on his Instagram page